- (2-4 TBSP) Olive oil or your favorite fat such as butter or lard

-- 3 or more pounds of fresh tomatoes seeded and diced (preferably purchased fresh at your local farmer’s market – not hot house tomatoes which simply cannot compete in flavor)
+- (3 or more lbs) fresh tomatoes seeded and diced (preferably purchased fresh at your local farmer’s market – not hot house tomatoes which simply cannot compete in flavor)

 Turn the heat down to medium, add the olive oil or other fat of your choice.
 Then add the onions and cook them until translucent.
 I like mine a bit caramelized and tend to cook them until well browned.